qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 Vector
 ------

+By default, QGIS adds :ref:`Processing <sec_processing_intro>`
+algorithms to the :guilabel:`Vector` menu, grouped by sub-menus.
+This provides shortcuts for many common vector-based GIS tasks from different providers.
+If not all these sub-menus are available, enable the Processing plugin in :menuselection:`Plugins --> Manage and Install Plugins...`.

+Note that the list of algorithms and their menu can be modified/extended with any Processing algorithms (read :ref:`processing.options`) or some external :ref:`plugins <plugins>`.

 This is what the :guilabel:`Vector` menu looks like if all core plugins are enabled.

 .. list-table:: The Vector menu items
    :header-rows: 1